Quantum-OCS/QuOCS/README.md

 Using QuOCS is intuitive and simple.
 The main steps are:

 1. Create and load the optimization dictionary.
-This json file contains all the optimization settings.
+This json file contains all the optimization settings (as example see [this file](https://github.com/Quantum-OCS/QuOCS/blob/main/tests/dCRAB_Fourier_NM_OneQubit.json)).
     ```python
     from quocslib.utils.inputoutput import readjson
     optimization_dictionary = readjson("opt_dictionary.json"))[1]